 - THE BUFFERED ENHANCED EQUITY INDEX RETURN WILL BE LIMITED TO THE MAXIMUM EQUITY INDEX RETURN The Buffered Enhanced Equity Index Return will be limited to the Maximum Equity Index Return.
 The Buffered Enhanced Equity Index Return will not exceed the Maximum Equity Index Return even if the Index Return of the Equity Index multiplied by the Upside Leverage Factor is greater than the Maximum Equity Index Return.
 Accordingly, the potential contribution of the Equity Index to the return on the notes is effectively capped, and that cap will limit the appreciation potential of the notes. - THE EQUITY INDEX AND THE VOLATILITY INDEX WILL NOT CONTRIBUTE EQUALLY TO THE RETURN ON THE NOTES The payment at maturity on the notes will be determined in part by the performance of the Equity Index and in part by the performance of the Volatility Index.
-For any given level of performance of the Volatility Index, each 1% increase in the Index Return of the Equity Index will result in a 1.3% increase in the payment at maturity on the notes, and each 1% decrease in the Index Return of the Equity Index in excess of the Buffer Amount will result in a 1% decrease in the payment at maturity on the notes.
-By contrast, for any given level of performance of the Volatility Index will result in a 0.25% change in the payment at maturity on the notes.
-Consequently, the return on the notes will be generally more sensitive to the performance of the Equity Index than to the performance of the Volatility Index.
+For any given level of performance of the Volatility Index, each 1% increase in the Index Return of the Equity Index will result in a 1.5% increase in the payment at maturity on the notes, subject to the Maximum Equity Index Return, and each 1% decrease in the Index Return of the Equity Index in excess of the Buffer Amount will result in a 1% decrease in the payment at maturity on the notes.
+By contrast, for any given level of performance of the Equity Index, each 1% change in the Index Return of the Volatility Index will result in a 0.25% change in the payment at maturity on the notes.
+Consequently, the return on the notes will be generally more sensitive to the performance of the Equity Index than to the performance of the Volatility Index. - THE RETURNS OF THE EQUITY INDEX AND THE VOLATILITY INDEX MAY OFFSET EACH OTHER The payment at maturity on the notes will be determined in part by the performance of the Equity Index and in part by the performance of the Volatility Index.
+The returns of the Equity Index and the Volatility Index may not correlate with each other.
+At a time when the level of one Index increases, the level of the other Index may decline.